Solving the 5 stresses of student life

 So, what can YOU do? 🤔

 Make a timetable but DON'T overload.
 Prioritise what you need to do first and what can afford to wait.
-Keep time for yourself - it'll help you calm and rationalise what you need to do.
+Keep time for yourself - it'll help you keep calm and rationalise what you need to do.

 - Sensible spending 💸

 Don't stop buying your favourites, just be practical with what you can afford to splurge on.

-Try talking to a flatmate or course friend about your worries and get involved with what they're doing.
-You can also join a society or club or attend a Social Programme event.
+- Talk 🗣Try talking to a flatmate or course friend about your worries and get involved with what they're doing.
+You can also join a society or club or attend a Halls Life event.
 It's not too late, so don't be shy.
 Isolating yourself will make things seem worse.
-You can even chat with your Wellbeing Rep. If someone is being overpowering or negative, step away and focus on other friends.
+You can even chat with your Hall Rep. If someone is being overpowering or negative, step away and focus on other friends.

 - Take control ✅